EgorOrachyov/Berserk/README.md

 ## License

 This project licensed under MIT license.
-License text cam be found in [license file](https://github.com/EgorOrachyov/Berserk/blob/master/LICENSE.md).
+License text can be found in [license file](https://github.com/EgorOrachyov/Berserk/blob/master/LICENSE.md).

 ## Also